Rabbul-Khan/dpt-circular3-frontend-developer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Two Live Frontend projects that I have built and :
+## Two Live Frontend projects that I have built and top personal git repositories:

 - ### Portfolio Website [GitHub link](https://github.com/Rabbul-Khan/personal-portfolio) | [Live link](https://rabbul-khan.github.io/personal-portfolio/)